ebi-uniprot/uniprot-manual/help/sequence-alignments.md

 ### Overview Tab

 The **Overview** shows a color-coded alignment and offers download options in Clustal format.
 Amino acid property highlighting and sequence annotations are selectable for the sequence alignment.
+Within this tab there are two different ways to view the alignment:

+1. **Continuous**: Shows the alignment as one continuous sequence.
+It is possible to zoom in to the amino acid letter level or zoom out to view the whole alignment at once.
+This is achieved by dragging the sides of the navigation track.
+Upon first switching to the Continuous mode the track will zoom into the level at which the amino acid letters are visible.
+2. **Wrapped**: (default) Shows the alignment displayed vertically by breaking the sequence into consecutive chunks.

 ### Trees Tab